AcademySoftwareFoundation/openexr-images/TestImages/README.rst

    * - ``BrightRingsNanInf.exr``

-     - This image is the same as ``BrightRings.exr``, except for a few pixels near the center, which contain NaNs and infitities.
+     - This image is the same as ``BrightRings.exr``, except for a few pixels near the center, which contain NaNs and infinities.

    * - ``SquaresSwirls.exr``